-In the first quarter of 2003, NWCS developed relationships with 'gaming' operators who found a use for the VOIP platform.
+In the first quarter of 2003, NWCS developed relationships with gaming operators who had a demand for the VOIP platform.
 In the second quarter of 2003, NWCS's principal investors received a partial buy-out and the Company was renamed Chimera Technology Corp. ("Chimera").

-Chimera operated as an onshore/off-shore gaming operation for just over three years - carrying a burn rate of just over \$300,000, with revenues in excess of \$1M, receivables of approximately \$1M.
+Chimera operated as an onshore and off-shore gaming operation for just over three years.
+The Company maintained a burn rate of just over \$300,000, with revenues in excess of \$1 million, and had receivables of approximately \$1 million.
 When online gambling became heavily regulated within the United States, the Company was forced to adjust its business model to remain compliant with U.S. law.
-In mid-2007, the Company found a way to leverage all of the intellectual property Chimera had developed within the online hospitality booking engine business (also known as Online Travel Agencies (OTA)).
+In mid-2007, the Company moved to leverage all of the intellectual property Chimera had developed within the online hospitality booking engine business (also known as Online Travel Agencies ("OTA")).
 In the third quarter of 2007, Chimera changed its name to Oriens Travel & Hotel Management ("Oriens").